vproxy-tools/panama-native-interface/README.md

 The `PNIFunc` struct has a field `void * userdata` for you to store you own data in it.
 This is useful for example when you store the `PNIFunc*` in `epoll_event.data.ptr`.

+If any error thrown from the CallSite, the PNIFunc will catch it and print the exception, then return `PNIFuncInvokeExceptionCaught` to C.

 </details>

 ## Annotations